PooryaAghaomidi/PooryaAghaomidi/README.md

 👨‍🎓 M.Sc. in Biomedical Engineering

-💻 AI Researcher in Healthcare (Medical Image Processing)
+💻 AI Researcher in Healthcare

-🐍 Python Teacher

 ---